Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Theoretical Expressivity and Practical Trainability Analysis

 \subsection{Theoretical Expressivity Analysis}

 In this subsection, we analyze the theoretical expressivity of CDM, DDM and LT.
+We assume standard measurability/Lipschitz conditions when needed.
 Throughout the paper, for expressiveness comparison we assume the \emph{same} architectures and parameter counts in networks with \textit{finite capacity} as in common practice.
 By default, we consider Transformers (TF)~\citep{vaswani2017attention} and Diffusion Transformers (DiT)~\citep{dit}, up to slight differences in the first encoding layer and the last decoding layer.
 Proofs are available in Appendix~\ref{sec_appendix:proof}.

 \paragraph{Continuous diffusion dominates discrete diffusion.} We first compare the families of trajectory laws and terminal distributions induced by CDM on $\mathcal{Z}:=\mathbb{R}^{L\times d}$ and DDM on $\mathcal{X}:=\Omega^L$ embedded into $\mathcal{Z}$ via a bijective encoder $\mathcal{E}$.
-Denote the distribution induced from the reverse SDE (\eqref{eq:reverse_sde}) as $p_t(z_t)\in \mathcal P(\mathcal Z)$, and $p_t(x_t)\in\mathcal P(\mathcal X)$ produced by the posterior of CTMC (\eqref{eq:reverse_bayes}). \begin{definition}[Trajectory families and embedded discrete family] Define the trajectory family of continuous diffusion $\mathsf F_{\mathrm{cont}}(\theta)$, discrete diffusion $F_{\mathrm{disc}}(\theta)$, and the \emph{embedded discrete family} $\widetilde{\mathsf{F}}_{\mathrm{disc}}(\theta)\subset\mathcal{P}(\mathcal{Z})$ (the pushforward by the fixed encoder $\mathcal E$) as follows:
+Denote the distribution induced from the reverse SDE~\eqref{eq:reverse_sde} as $p_t(z_t)\in \mathcal P(\mathcal Z)$, and $p_t(x_t)\in\mathcal P(\mathcal X)$ produced by the posterior of CTMC~\eqref{eq:reverse_bayes}. \begin{definition}[Trajectory families and embedded discrete family] Define the trajectory family of continuous diffusion $\mathsf F_{\mathrm{cont}}(\theta)$, discrete diffusion $F_{\mathrm{disc}}(\theta)$, and the \emph{embedded discrete family} $\widetilde{\mathsf{F}}_{\mathrm{disc}}(\theta)\subset\mathcal{P}(\mathcal{Z})$ (the pushforward by the fixed encoder $\mathcal E$) as follows:

 \end{definition}

 \begin{theorem}[Strict trajectory-level gap] At any fixed $t\in[0,1]$, we have the following strict inclusion

 \end{theorem} The key insight here is the fact that the input of denoising network in DDM is always discrete and \textit{supported on a finite set} (Lemma~\ref{lem:finite_support}), while the Fokker-Planck equation in CDM would yield \textit{absolutely continuous marginals} (Lemma~\ref{lem:ac_marginals}).
 The inclusion holds for the entire sampling trajectories so as the terminal distributions.
 Intuitively, considering both two models operating on the probability simplex -- analogously for other embedding spaces given the encoder bijective.
 The ``logits$\to$sample$\to$embed'' operation in discrete diffusion sampling loop \emph{quantizes} the cross-step memory into a single token per step, losing access to the full logits.
 However, the ``logits$\to$logits" procedure in continuous diffusion propagates a continuous state, retaining fine-grained uncertainty and historical memory.
 The discrete scheme imposes a hard finite-support bottleneck with information loss at every step (Lemma~\ref{lem:info_loss}), making it strictly dominated by the continuous counterpart producing non-atomic outputs.